data-edu/tidyLPA/README.md

 -   `variances`: "equal" and "zero"
 -   `covariances`: "varying", "equal", and "zero"

-If no values are specified for these, then the equal variances and covariances fixed to 0 model is specified by default.
+If no values are specified for these, then the variances are constrained to be equal across classes, and covariances are fixed to 0 (conditional independence of the indicators).

 These arguments allow for four models to be specified: